ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 1. i learned journalctl for logs, and how to use it to specifically check for certain logs, certain times as well
 2. learner the useradd and add user, how to add users basically and log files for them
+3. Root User has all access in linux

 General networking:

 1. The dns chcp and nat services are provided by my rooter